alicankoker/SlotClient/README.md

    mkdir -p packages/games/yourGameName
    ```

-2. Copy the structure from an existing game (e.g., `diamonddiggers1`)
+2. Copy the structure from an existing game (e.g., `diamonddiggers`)

 3. Update `package.json` with your game name and dependencies